chiehwangs/gaussian-head/README.md

 The [geoopt](https://github.com/geoopt/geoopt) library is necessary for the Riemannian ADAM optimizer.
 Please refer to [here](https://github.com/geoopt/geoopt) to download it, and please consider citing '*Riemannian Adaptive Optimization Methods*' in ICLR2019 if used.

 ## Preparing dataset
+Click [here]() to download our modified ID1 data for rendering, and store it in the following directory.
 All our data is sourced from publicly available datasets [NeRFBlendShape](https://drive.google.com/drive/folders/1OiUvo7vHekVpy67Nuxnh3EuJQo7hlSq1?usp=sharing).
-Click here to download our modified [ID1]() data for rendering, and store it in the following directory:

 ```
 GaussianHead